FelipeCybis/physbeh/README.rst

   import physbeh

-If no error is raised, you have installed PyfUS correctly.
+If no error is raised, you have installed PhysBeh correctly.

 .. stop-installation